andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 rails db:schema:cache:dump
 ```

-## What’s missing in Rails?
-While Ruby on Rails has expanded to help the needs of large scale apps, we did find that some of the features didn't yet support our specific needs.
-This is a short recap of those (from above) with the idea it may be useful information for future enhancements to Active Record.

-- Limitations of `disable_joins: true`, not all association types are supported
-- Batched finders like `find_in_batches()` work with primary key columns, but we wanted to use cursor or keyset style pagination from arbitrary columns on the table.
-We also need to set the direction and the batch size.
-- Method `insert_all()` didn't support customization of the `ON CONFLICT` clause.
-- No built-in method for keyset style pagination.

 ## Wrap Up
-Ruby on Rails has been a critical technology for Aura Frames to build with for more than a decade, enabling a small team to continually ship improvements to customers within the same codebase.
+Ruby on Rails has been a critical technology for Aura Frames to build with for more than a decade, enabling a small team to continually ship improvements to customers from the same codebase, with the expanded capacity of many primary databases.

 Enhancements in the last handful of versions have been put to use, helping the platform reach greater levels of scale, delivering faster and more reliable experiences to customers.

 If these types of posts are interesting to you, please consider subscribing to my blog or buying my book.

 If you're an engineer interested in working on these types of challenges, please get in touch.

 Thanks for reading!